St Simons Island, GA

 Current Fishing Conditions

-The trout are schooling and feeding heavily on oyster bars on both the incoming and outgoing tides.
+The trout are still schooling and feeding heavily on oyster bars on both the incoming and outgoing tides.
 Find a creek mouth with oysters on either an incoming or outgoing tide, throw a chartreuse and white Clouser enough times, and you should get a bite or two.

 Plan a trip on the quarter moon tides when the water is clear, and the fishing should be great.
-We have many calm, sunny, mild days in the Fall.
+We have many calm, sunny, mild days in the Winter.
 Take advantage of this time of year, shoot me a text or give me a call and let's go,

-“Hunting Fish in the Marshes of Glynn."
+“Hunting Fish in the Marshes of Glynn.".

-Check out the fishing reports on Orvis.com by clicking here.
+Check out the fishing reports on Orvis.com by clicking here

 You have Successfully Subscribed!